KikaYang/DepressionResearch/README.md

 ## Quality analysis of the datasets

 All three source datasets are obtained from Kaggle, which means their quality depends on how the original authors collected and curated the data.
 We therefore treat them as **secondary, observational datasets** and focus on transparency and robustness rather than “ground-truth” prevalence.
-We assess quality along: (1) **provenance** (the datasets come from different contributors and sampling frames, so cross-dataset comparisons are limited), (2) **schema/consistency** (we normalise Yes/No fields to 0/1 and harmonise key variables such as age groups and diet categories), (3) **missingness and coverage** (some combinations of variables are absent, e.g., missing Medium bucket in the professional dataset after filtering), (4) **measurement validity** (financial stress vs income measure different constructs; the general dataset lacks a depression label so we use “history of mental illness” as a proxy and compare trend directions only), and (5) **stability of estimates** (we publish only aggregated outputs and apply a minimum group-size threshold, reducing noise from small groups).
+We assess quality along:

+(1) **provenance** (the datasets come from different contributors and sampling frames, so cross-dataset comparisons are limited)
+(2) **schema/consistency** (we normalise Yes/No fields to 0/1 and harmonise key variables such as age groups and diet categories)
+(3) **missingness and coverage** (some combinations of variables are absent, e.g., missing Medium bucket in the professional dataset after filtering)
+(4) **measurement validity** (financial stress vs income measure different constructs; the general dataset lacks a depression label so we use “history of mental illness” as a proxy and compare trend directions only)
+(5) **stability of estimates** (we publish only aggregated outputs and apply a minimum group-size threshold, reducing noise from small groups).
 These limitations are documented in the metadata and guide how we interpret results (directional trends rather than causal claims).

 ## Technical analysis